We’re ready to help.

 Bad faith conduct can take many forms, including:

-Our insurance bad faith litigation team will review the language of your insurance policy, assess the damage to your home or business and evaluate the reason for your insurance company’s decision.
-After a thorough investigation, we may give the insurance company the opportunity to straighten out the situation by requesting a fair settlement offer.
+Our insurance litigation team will carefully review the language of your insurance policy, assess the damage to your home or business and evaluate the reason for your insurance company’s decision.
+Generally speaking, if we cannot reach a fair resolution with your insurance company, we will move forward with trial.
+Your lawsuit may also include additional damages for your carrier’s conduct in its handling of your legitimate claim.

 Many times, insurance companies will choose to quickly settle rather than battle experienced, knowledgeable insurance attorneys.
 The insurance company is also more likely to respond to an attorney, rather than to you alone.